ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 ### Application placeholder

-The application placeholder was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses code from [mern-docker-starter](https://github.com/joshdcuneo/mern-docker-starter.git).
+The application placeholder was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), the officially supported way to create single-page React applications.

+App and containerization code baseed on [mern-docker-starter](https://github.com/joshdcuneo/mern-docker-starter.git).

 ### Architecture

-### Development environment
+Each environment includes a frontal server to serve static contents and pass API call to the backend, a backend server to query the database and serve API calls, and a database.

+In each environment there are subtle changes, to account for the desired use of the environment (development, testing, etc.)

 The development environment has three containers: